GitGuild/TeleMinx/charter.md

 ### Governance

-The TeleMinx Token Holders will hold ultimate decision power over allocation of funds, including the issuance and destruction of XTM tokens, approving all roles, including Borrowers, and setting lending policies.
+The TeleMinx Token Holders hold ultimate decision power over allocation of funds.

-Voting will be done via the GitGuild Blockchain protocol.
-The following votes are expected as a minimum functional set.
+Voting is executed via the GitGuild Blockchain protocol.

-+ Elect one Person or Corporation to each of the following roles: Administrator, Auditor, Council, Developer, Marketer
+XTM Token Holders vote on the following categories of decisions:

++ Operational Roles
+  + Administrator
+  + Auditor
+  + Council
+  + Developer
+  + Marketer
-+ Vote yes or no on a Borrower application
++ Borrower Applications
++ XTM supply
-+ Vote to issue new fixed tranche of XTM
+  + issue a new fixed tranche of XTM
-+ Vote to initialize buy back of fixed tranche of XTM
+  + initialize a buy back of a fixed tranche of XTM

-Each vote will be considered legally binding by the Bylaws of the TeleMinx Foundation, and is to be put into action immediately.
+Each vote is considered legally binding by the Bylaws of the TeleMinx Foundation, and is to be put into action immediately.

 ### Roles